dmchua/about-me/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Denise, a 2nd year doctoral student at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) of the University of Hong Kong.
+I'm Denise, a 2nd year Ph.D. student at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) of the University of Hong Kong.

 ## My research interest
 Throughout the years as a young academician and clinician, I have developed a strong interest in the field of swallowing and dysphagia.
 At present, I am particularly interested in the effects of swallowing exercises on the elderly brain.
 My proposed dissertation involves the use of functional near-infrared spectroscopy (fNIRS) to evaluate the potential use of various swallowing exercises in preventing and/or reversing neural changes that contribute to age-related swallowing changes.

 ## My background and experience